Tasfiq-K/problem-solving/count-nodes-equal-to-average-of-subtree/notes.md

                 return (0, 0)

-            left_sum, left_count = count_sum(node.left) # recurring on the left side, this will execute until we reach the bottom of the left side right_sum, right_count = count_sum(node.right) # ecurring on the left side, this will execute until we reach the bottom of the right side
+            left_sum, left_count = count_sum(node.left) # recurring on the left side, this will execute until we reach the bottom of the left side right_sum, right_count = count_sum(node.right) # recurring on the left side, this will execute until we reach the bottom of the right side

             node_sum = node.val + left_sum + right_sum # calculating the sum for each node
             node_count = left_count + right_count + 1 # counting the nodes